ginaikramer/School_District_Analysis/README.md

 ## Results
 ### How is the district summary affected:
 The district summary was not significantly affected by the updated analysis.
-In compariing [Original School Analysis](/Resources/PyCitySchools.htm). with Y, the following observations were made:
+In compariing [Original School Analysis](/PyCitySchools.ipynb) with [Updated School Analysis](/PyCitySchools_Challenge_testing.ipynb), the following observations were made:
 - The updated district summary included analysis for 38,709 students versus the original 39,170 students.
 This is a delta of 461 students.
 - The updated district summary shows a 0.1 decrease in Average Math Score, from 79.0 to 78.9.
 - The updated district summary shows no change in the Average Reading Score, keeping at 81.9 for both.